 We have not visited any of the plantations this time, but luckily we were so charmed over the island, I am sure this was not the last time visiting it.
 There are several different guided tours available on the plantations and I am sure they are a fun and interesting thing to do.
 We just enjoyed the plantations, while driving pass them.

 If you ask me, you should plan your travel to Guadeloupe during the carnival time – one of my absolute favorite experiences !
 The carnival cannot be compared to the ones in Rio de Janeiro, but seeing one was my childhood dream and I loved it.
 The carnival in Guadeloupe last almost 3 months (January, February, March).
 You can admire them in a different town each weekend.
 We visited the one in Les Abymes.

 You will find aquarium in the capital city Pointe-a-Pitre.
 It is not the biggest you can visit, but traveling to Guadeloupe with kids, and stopping there is one of the best things to do in Pointe a Pitre for families.
 You can read more about the aquarium here.
 I would not go there without kids though.

 20. Local markets

 I never leave a foreign land without a visit to at least one local market.
 We visited two in Guadeloupe – the night market in Le Gosier town (each Friday from 4pm to 9pm – great for tasting local food) and fish, veggie/fruit market and market selling the local products.
 You can also find a market in Sainte-Anne town.

 21. ACTe memorial

-Guadeloupe might seem small, but because of its diverse and numerous attractions and sights this Caribbean island is extremely rich and interesting.
-We spend 10 days in Guadeloupe and we could spend 10 more easily.
-This blog post is about 23 best things to do in Guadeloupe, but believe me, Guadeloupe offers so much more and is more than perfect also for travelers, not traveling there just for its beaches.
+We spent 10 days in Guadeloupe and we could spend 10 more easily.
+This blog post is about 23 best things to do in Guadeloupe, but believe me, this amazing Caribbean island offers many more experiences for what is more than perfect for everyone looking more than just picture perfect beaches.